ptorres001/census_HI_classification_model/README.md

 # Process
-With targeting underserved communitieis and total participation in mind, we explored data and strived to help our stakeholders as below.
+Targeting underserved communities and total participation was the primary goal, we explored data and strived to help our stakeholders as below.

 ## Understanding the profile of a person that is more likely to not have health insurance.